-- Relation between GVA and GDP: GVA at basic prices + (product taxes) – (product subsides) gives GDP at market price.
+- The relation between GVA and GDP: GVA at basic prices + (product taxes) – (product subsidies) gives GDP at market price.

 - Consumer-end given importance: Earlier, domestic GDP was calculated at factor cost, which took into account prices of products received by producers.
 The new formula takes into account market prices paid by consumers.